Home Mechanical Ventilation: The Basics

 Some individuals who have had tuberculosis can also benefit from using MV.

 A ventilator is the equipment used to mechanically assist breathing by delivering air to the lungs.
 Many people may be familiar with ventilators in the hospital setting, such as the ICU, where large complex acute care ventilators are used.
 The ventilators used in the home are small, lightweight and portable; they can be mounted on wheelchairs or carts or put on a bedside stand.
-Most of these operate on household electric current – some have internal batteries – and can be operated with external batteries.
+Most of these operate on household electric current.
+Many have internal batteries, can be operated with external batteries, and newer models features “hot swappable” batteries, extending the time a ventilator user can be away home.
 It is advisable to have a backup battery or even a generator readily available in case of power outages or emergencies.

 The diaphragm is the primary muscle for inspiration, along with the intercostal muscles between the ribs.
 Other muscles of the chest, neck and shoulders play smaller roles.
 When these breathing muscles are weakened or paralyzed, breathing becomes difficult or impossible.